Bobby Bartlett

 Certified 2013 | Available for Lower Town Tours, Groups of 1 - 6 Guests

-Doug Perks is a Jefferson County native, a graduate of Charles Town High School, received a bachelor’s degree from West Virginia University, and a master’s degree from James Madison University.
+Doug Perks is a Jefferson County native, a graduate of Charles Town High School, and received a bachelor’s degree from West Virginia University and a master’s degree from James Madison University.

 Doug is a frequent lecturer on the History of Mr. Jefferson’s County, a contributing author to The Magazine of the Jefferson County Historical Society, writes the column "Mr. Jefferson's County" in the Jefferson County Historical Society newsletter The Guardian, and contributes the weekly column “This Week in History” to the Spirit of Jefferson newspaper.